Witten index in 4d supersymmetric gauge theories: Introduction

 Supersymmetric theories in four dimensions are characterized by the algebra\footnote{The supercharges may carry an additional flavor index; in this case we are dealing with an {\it extended} supersymmetric theory.
 But we focus in this review on ${\cal N} = 1$ theories involving only one pair of complex supercharges.} \be \lb{SUSY-alg} \{\hat Q_\alpha, \hat {\bar Q}_{\dot\alpha} \} \ =\ 2(\sigma^\mu)_{\alpha\dot\alpha} \hat P_\mu, \ee where $\hat Q_\alpha$ and $\hat {\bar Q}_{\dot\alpha}$ are Hermitially conjugated supercharges belonging to the representations $(\frac 12, 0)$ and $(0, \frac 12)$ of the Lorentz group and $\hat P_\mu$ is the operator of 4-momentum.
 The anticommutators $\{\hat Q_\alpha, \hat Q_\beta\}$ and $\{\hat{\bar Q}_{\dot\alpha}, \hat {\bar Q}_{\dot\beta}\}$ vanish.

+In all such theories, the spectrum of the excited states in the Hamiltonian $\hat P_0$ is split into degenerate quartets.
+Each such quartet includes a state $\Psi$ annihilated by both supercharges $\hat {\bar Q}_{\dot\alpha}$.
+It is {\it bosonic} in a sense that it carries an integer spin.
+Then there are two {\it fermionic} states $\Psi_\alpha = \hat Q_\alpha \Psi$ carrying a half-integer spin and a state $\Psi' = \hat Q_1 \hat Q_2 \Psi$.
+The latter state is annihilated by $\hat Q_\alpha$ and is also bosonic.
+The states in the quartets have positive energies.

-In all such theories, the spectrum of the excited states in the Hamiltonian $\hat P_0$ is double degenerate.
-They have positive energies.
-But the spectrum may include also the {\it vacuum} states that are annihilated by the supercharges and, in a consequence of the algebra \p{SUSY-alg}, have zero energies.
+But the spectrum may include also the {\it vacuum} states that are annihilated by all the supercharges and, in a consequence of the algebra \p{SUSY-alg}, have zero energies.
 If such states are present, people say that supersymmetry is not broken.
-There are, however, theories where the zero-energy states are absent and, for any eigenstate $\Psi$ of the Hamiltonian, $\hat Q_\alpha \Psi$ and $\hat {\bar Q}_{\dot\alpha} \Psi$ do not vanish simultaneously.
+There are also theories where the zero-energy states are absent and, for any eigenstate $\Psi$ of the Hamiltonian, $\hat Q_\alpha \Psi$ and $\hat {\bar Q}_{\dot\alpha} \Psi$ do not vanish simultaneously.
 If this happens, supersymmetry is spontaneously broken.

-One can subdivide all the states in the spectrum into a set of {\it bosonic} states satisfying $\hat {\bar Q}_{\dot\alpha} \Psi_B = 0$ and {\it fermionic} states satisfying $\hat {Q}_{\alpha} \Psi_F = 0$.
-The excited states are paired into supersymmetric doublets $\{\Psi_B, \Psi_F = \hat Q_\alpha \Psi_B \}$.
-But the vacuum states are not necessarily paired.
-The Witten index is defined as the difference between the number of bosonic and fermionic vacuum states: \be \lb{IW} I_W \ =\ n_B^{(0)} - n_F^{(0)}\,. \ee The importance of this object stems from the fact that it is {\it invariant} under a smooth deformation of the theory.
-Indeed, some vacuum states may be shifted from zero and acquire a positive energy, but, bearing in mind the degeneracy mentioned above, this is possible only for a {\it pair} of states leaving the difference \p{IW} intact.
+The numbers of bosonic and fermionic states in any excited quartet or in a set of such quartets is equal.
+But it need not to be so for the vacuum states.
+The Witten index is defined as the difference between the number of bosonic and fermionic vacuum states: \be \lb{IW} I_W \ =\ n_B^{(0)} - n_F^{(0)}\,. \ee The importance of this object stems from the fact that it is {\it invariant} under a smooth deformation of the theory that keeps the algebra \p{SUSY-alg}.
+Indeed, some vacuum states may be shifted from zero and acquire a positive energy, but, bearing in mind the degeneracy mentioned above, this is possible only for a {\it quartet} of states leaving the difference \p{IW} intact.

 This suggests a clever way to evaluate the index in a complicated theory \cite{Wit82}: deform it to make it as simple as possible and find the index in the deformed theory.
 In the original theory, it must be the same.